brianmario/yajl-ruby/README.md

 str = Yajl::Encoder.encode(obj)
 ```

-You can also use `Yajl::Bzip2::StreamWriter` and `Yajl::Deflate::StreamWriter`.
-So you can pick whichever fits your CPU/bandwidth sweet-spot.

 === HTML Safety

 If you plan on embedding the output from the encoder in the DOM, you'll want to make sure you use the html_safe option on the encoder.
 This will escape all '/' characters to ensure no closing tags can be injected, preventing XSS.